 Due to over-reliance on chemical and mechanical weed control methods, especially by new farms, weed pressure can become even more severe.
 Availability of herbicides on the market, skill in weed identification, correct matching of herbicide to specific weeds and resistant of weed species to certain herbicides can lead to inefficient weed control.
 Over-reliance on these two methods can also lead to damage soil structure and the environment.
 A safe, cheap and effective option for farmers could be integrating all methods available.

-Integrated weed management (IWM) is neither a method nor a system of weed control, but a philosophy whose goal is to use all available knowledge in weed science to manage weeds that they do not cause economic loss to humans.
+Integrated weed management (IWM) is neither a method nor a system of weed control, but a philosophy whose goal is to use all available knowledge in weed science to manage weeds so that they do not cause economic loss to humans.
 An appropriate IWM is one that economically combines two or more weed management systems at low inputs to obtain an even superior weed suppression.
 IWM is even more effective in root and tuber crops which have long growing seasons that make dependence on herbicides inappropriate, particularly as none of these herbicides selective in yam and cassava persists in the soils at dosages that will give good weed control for more than three months after planting.

 Common weed species such as Mexican sunflower (Tithonia diversifolia) are useful ingredients in organic fertilizer and pesticide production.
-Plants such as the neem (Azadiracta indica), commonly referred to as dongoyaro also possess attributes that make them excellent ingredients in pesticides and organic fertilizer production, as well as a host of other uses including manufacture of beauty products and pharmaceuticals.
+Plants such as the neem (Azadiracta indica), commonly referred to as dongoyaro also possess attributes that make them excellent ingredients in pesticides and organic fertilizer production, as well as a host of other uses including the manufacture of beauty products and pharmaceuticals.

 Source: Agriculture Nigeria